Walodja1987/xns/README.md

 - **Permanent:** Each name is irrevocably bound to an Ethereum address; no expiration, no transfer, no resale.
 - **Universal naming:** Both EOAs and smart contracts can be named in the same unified registry.
 - **Globally unique:** Each name is unique across all Ethereum addresses, preventing conflicts like duplicate ERC20 token names.
-- **Permissionless namespaces:** Anyone can create and launch their own namespace without requiring approval from any central party.
+- **Permissionless namespaces:** Anyone can create their own namespace without requiring approval from any central party.
 - **Private namespaces:** Supports private namespaces where the creator maintains exclusive control over name registrations within their namespace.
 - **ETH burning:** 90% of registration fees are permanently burned, supporting Ethereum's deflationary mechanism.